YoloWingPixie/ps-sawmill/README.md

 ### Date

-Converts time from any time to yyyy-MM-dd mask.
+Converts time from yyyy-MM-dd format to DateTime

 ### DateMask
 ***NOT IMPLEMENTED YET***

-Declare an arbitrary mask for date which Read-SmLog will interpret and convert time to the mask values:
+Declare an arbitrary mask for date which Read-SmLog will interpret and convert time from the mask to DateTime:

     - yyyy-MM-dd              = 1990-06-15